Azure/terraform-azurerm-avm-res-web-staticsite/examples/custom_domain/README.md

 <!-- BEGIN_TF_DOCS -->
-# Standard example
+# Default example

-This deploys the module as a Standard SKU Static Web App.
+This deploys the module as a Static Web App that can use a custom domain.

 ```hcl
 terraform {